Ineluki/telescopy/README.md

  * custom handling of http status codes via config
  * use etags to limit bandwidth usage
  * redirect handling via meta html tag
- * link to image is currently treated fixed as expected html?